 Tracy has recently been featured in a series of themed recitals that have been broadcast on 98.7 WFMT - Chicago (1929, Voices of Women, WWII, Chicago).
-Upcoming performances include a performance of Beethoven's Symphony no. 9 with the Illinois Philharmonic Orchestra, and a soloist in Bernstein's Songfest at the Ravinia Music Festival.
+Upcoming performances include portraying the role of Bertha in Rossini’s Il Barbiere di Siviglia with the Lyric Opera of Chicago.

 Raised in Prince Edward Island, Tracy is a recent graduate of McGill's Schulich School of Music, where she was enrolled in their coveted Artist Diploma program in Voice Performance, under the tutelage of American Baritone Sanford Sylvan.
 With Opera McGill, she debuted with the role of Mimì in Puccini's La Bohème, and went on to sing the roles of the Governess in Britten's Turn of the Screw, and Donna Anna in Mozart's Don Giovanni.
 She was also the featured soprano in an evening of scenes from Verdi's most beloved operas, in which she performed the final acts from Otello (Desdemona) and La Traviata (Violetta).
 Other operatic credits include Alice Ford in Verdi's Falstaff (Opera NUOVA, Highlands Opera) the Mother in Humperdinck's Hansel and Gretel, (University of Alberta Opera Workshop) and Nella in Puccini's Gianni Schicchi (Opera NUOVA).

 Equally at home on the concert stage, Tracy was recently engaged as the soprano soloist with l'Ensemble Sinfonia de Montreal in Beethoven's Symphony no. 9.
-She has also been heard as a Soprano Soloist in Bach’s Magnificat, Vivaldi’s Gloria, and Handel's Messiah, as well as Mahler’s Symphony No.2.
+She has also been heard as a Soprano Soloist in Bach’s Magnificat, Vivaldi’s Gloria, Handel's Messiah, and Mahler’s Symphony No.2.
 An advocate of Art Song literature, Tracy recently performed recitals in London and Montreal, which featured such masterpieces as Strauss' Vier Letzte Lieder, Barber's Despite and Still, Britten's Les Illuminations, and Debussy's Proses Lyriques.

-Tracy has been the grateful recipient of many scholarships and awards over the years, and was recently the winner of the prestigious Lois Marshall Memorial Competition, and the winner of the St. Andrews International Aria Competition.
+Tracy has been the grateful recipient of many scholarships and awards over the years, and was recently the winner of the prestigious Lois Marshall Memorial Competition, as well as the St. Andrews International Aria Competition.
 She is currently supported by the generous donations of Mrs. C. G. Pinnell, the Jacqueline Desmarais Foundation, and the Edmonton Community Foundation.
 Tracy holds a Bachelor of Music in Voice Performance from the University of Alberta, and a Master of Music in Voice Performance and Literature from the University of Western Ontario.